jimicurlyhead/crime/README.md

 identifier : The name of the .h5 file containing the input data like spectra and fluence values.

 species : Abbreviation of the atomic/molecular target that was strong-field-ionized in the underlying pump-probe measurement.
-It is used to assign the (vertical) ionisation energy.
+It is used to assign the (vertical) ionisation energy (add further values to d_IE0_eV if needed).

+frac : Fraction of the total fluence that should be kept when setting up the frequency grid.
+A value close to 1 (like 0.998) enables an efficient use of parameter space and at the same time ensures that the majority of the input spectrum will be covered by the reconstruction grid.
+You can play a bit with the *_results.py files (check_input=True) to see how the input spectrum is mapped onto the frequency grid for the reconstruction.

+n_om0 : Desired number of frequency bands.
+The same number will be applied for both waveforms.
+This number defines the size of the parameter space (CRIME: 2*n_om0, twinCRIME: n_om0 + 2, lazyCRIME: n_om0 + 4) and thus the time needed for a converged retrieval run, in a nonlinear way.
+The closer the pulses are to their transform limit, the less frequency bands will be necessary to achieve a good representation in the time domain.